pulpbill/ansible-testing/README.md

 -Task is nothing more than a call to an ansible module

+-Each play is defined as a list entry and has to have at least two keys, hosts and tasks (or roles)

 -Playbooks can contain multiple plays (each play can have many tasks).
 You may have a playbook that targets first the web servers and then the database servers:

 ```